 Is it better to do several lineage trees if we have teachers from different lineages, or put them all together?

 I put them all together.
-I arrange them in clusters, clusters from different traditions, like you would have on a tree – different branches.
+I arrange them in clusters, clusters from different traditions, like we would have on a tree, different branches.
 I don’t think it is very helpful to have them too separated from each other.
-The same with my Western teachers from my regular education – I have that as a separate thing – or my language teachers.
+I do the same with my Western teachers from my regular education or my language teachers.
 This is just my own personal way.
 I think we need to be creative.
-My own way of doing it is in each cluster I have a central figure who is sort of the main one from that lineage, or the main one, let’s say, who taught me Tibetan.
-And then have around it the other teachers from that lineage, or who taught me the other Asian languages.
+My own way of doing it is that in each cluster I have a central figure who is the main one from that lineage, or the main one who taught me Tibetan, let’s say, and then have around it the other teachers from that lineage, or who taught me the other Asian languages.
 That is just my own style.
-I think we need to be creative.
-That there’s room for creativity there – it is just an artistic thing.
+There’s room for creativity there.
+It is just an artistic thing.

-What is the difference between the seven-part practice admitting when we have been misused by a teacher, and here when we are talking about the shortcomings of the teacher?
+What is the difference between the seven-part practice when admitting we have been misused by a teacher, and here when we are talking about the shortcomings of the teacher?

-Well, first of all, this emphasis on the student-teacher relationship is found not only in Tibet, but also in India and in China as well – in terms of proper relationships between people and so on.
-And I think that it is even more relevant nowadays in the West than it might have been a little while ago.
-If you look at the phenomenon of the Internet, computers, the chat rooms, cellphones – all these sort of things – people are getting more and more distant from each other.
+Well, first of all, this emphasis on the student-teacher relationship is found not only in Tibet, but also in India and China as well, in terms of proper relationships between people, and so on.
+I think that it is even more relevant nowadays in the West than it might have been a little while ago.
+If we look at the phenomena of the Internet, computers, chat rooms, cell phones, all these sorts of things, people are getting more and more distant from each other.
 We might think that it is making them closer to each other, but it is not really, because it is just the opposite.
-You can give a false name in a chat room.
-You can assume any identity.
-You can shut off the computer if you don’t want to communicate anymore.
-You could not answer your cellphone if you don’t want to answer.
-I think that often people are getting more and more alienated from each other and more into their own worlds with their little machines and dependent on their machines.
+We can give a false name in a chat room.
+We can assume any identity.
+We can shut off the computer if we don’t want to communicate anymore.
+We could not answer our cell phone if we don’t want to answer.
+I think that often people are getting more and more alienated from each other and more into their own worlds with their little machines and becoming dependent on their machines.

 Nevertheless, would it be right to say that the aim is to overcome this reliance on an external teacher and be guided entirely by an internal teacher or master?

-We might not have the ability to help hundreds of thousands of people and so on.
-But if they hold these big events where His Holiness the Dalai Lama or other great teachers come and they teach so many people, and we help out even in a very mundane physical way by being a volunteer at one of these teachings, we participate, then there is an enormous amount of positive force.
+We might not have the ability to help hundreds of thousands of people, and so on.
+But if they hold these big events where His Holiness the Dalai Lama or other great teachers come, and they teach so many people, and we help out even in a very mundane physical way by being a volunteer at one of these teachings, we participate, then there is an enormous amount of positive force.
 We would never be able to have such an opportunity just sitting by ourselves in front of our computer in our room.

 I've met a Western teacher who said that he was always in communication with his guru through the inner voice of inner communication.
 He didn’t need to see his teacher; in fact, his teacher was dead.
 He felt he didn’t need to go to teachers anymore.
 What is going on here?